Need a Cognitive Psychology Task? You’ve Come to The Right Place!

 Rationale and Discussion

 Libido Lexical Decision Task Priming Tasks.
 These tasks require some explanations.
 This task came from Dr. Stephanie Cacioppo’s early research (Ortigue et al., 2008), in which she would show two names: one with emotional significance (the name of a partner or spouse) and one control name.
 She then had the subjects perform a lexical decision task and found that they responded faster to the first condition.
 I first read about this study in the book Wired For Love (2022), which I highly recommend.
-I wondered if attractiveness also influenced reaction time for a slightly more generalizable task.
-Although there are differences in individual opinions on what is attractive and cultural beauty standards, these tasks are probably not too generalizable, which is why I include the code.
-These all use nearly identical code (the PNG and the tuple of real and fake words), so you can just create them into something unique
+I developed files that can easily mimic this task.

 I only included one, as they share the same code and differ only in the 5-letter words and the image.
 I have included the executables to demonstrate this, but as previously stated, these tasks are massive overgeneralizations regarding beauty standards.
 I chose Sabrina Carpenter and Chris Evans, and for a neutral image, a photo of a building on Lyell Avenue in Rochesrer NY (GO YELLOWJACKETS).
 Also, be sure to change the tuple, so the words for each condition are different, or else you’ll run into confounds of people responding faster to the words they’ve seen before.